MicrosoftDocs/entra-docs/docs/identity/devices/howto-manage-local-admin-passwords.md

 ## Conditional Access policies for local administrator password recovery

-Conditional Access policies can be scoped to the built-in roles like Cloud Device Administrator, Intune Administrator, and Global Administrator to protect access to recover local administrator passwords.
+Conditional Access policies can be scoped to the built-in roles to protect access to recover local administrator passwords.
 You can find an example of a policy that requires multifactor authentication in the article, [Common Conditional Access policy: Require MFA for administrators](../conditional-access/howto-conditional-access-policy-admin-mfa.md).

 > [!NOTE]
 > Other role types including administrative unit-scoped roles and custom roles aren't supported